illinois-cs415/illinois-cs415.github.io/Rescources.md

 + 10 Dell 5280 computers with NVIDIA RTX 3090 GPUs and Unreal Engine 4 and 5 installed.
 + 3 Oculus Quest HMDs with link cables
 + 3 Meta Quest 2 HMDs with link cables
-+ 8 rem,ote access only workstations with NVIDIA RTX 2080 TI GPUs and Unreal Engine 4 and 5 installed
++ 8 remote access only workstations with NVIDIA RTX 2080 TI GPUs and Unreal Engine 4 and 5 installed

 #### In-person Access
-+ All students in CS 415 have e-lock access to the room and building from **Noon - Midnight 7 days a week.**
++ **Noon - Midnight 7 days a week.** All students in CS 415 have e-lock access to the room and building during those hours.
 + There is no reservation system, access is first-come first-serve.
 + **The lab may sometimes be reserved and unavailable...these dates will posted on Campuswires and a sign posted outside the lab.
-Do not neter the lab at those times.**
+Do not enter the lab at those times.**

 #### Remote Access